gchaperon/pointer-networks/pointer-networks/README.md

 `na` means it shouldn't exist, `???` means it should exist but isn't found in `./data` and `same` means its the same file from a previous row.

 Again, some were determined by inspecting the average tour distance.

+# Changes
+Here is the list of changes I did to the original paper description

+* Optimizer: SGD to Adam.
+I obtained similar results with both but Adam converged faster.